Updated November 28, 2020

 Beware The Placebo Effect

 Visit our page on knowing which pet medications work and you’ll see a study on arthritis treatment in cats.
 It showed that cat owners were unable to tell the difference between real effects and ‘caregiver placebo’ effects during a treatment trial.

 If we don’t recognise the problem, many cats will end up on unnecessary drugs.
 There are two ways to combat this unconscious bias:

 - One answer is found in the study: the placebo effect didn’t occur in reverse.
 Owners were correctly able to identify affected cats worsening when the trial ended.

 - The other answer is simple: by warning you about a bias, you can fight it.
 If you read how I tested my cat, I didn’t tell the family so I could ask if they saw anything.
 Which they certainly did!

 Cat Arthritis Treatments

 I’ll do my best to be as open-minded as I can but I’m also going to be blunt about where the evidence doesn’t sit.
 Using an ineffective treatment is not just useless, it takes the place of something else that might actually work.

 Arthritis Supplements & Home Remedies

 There are many natural options for pain in cats but none have been proven to work.
-Based on our knowledge of arthritis in dogs (far better studied) it’s likely that fish oil and green lipped mussel products will have some benefit.
-However, as safe as they are, that benefit is likely to be insufficient so let’s move on.
+Based on our knowledge of arthritis in dogs (far better studied) it’s likely that fish oil and green lipped mussel products have some benefit.
+However, as safe as they are, that benefit is likely to be insufficient on its own.

 Cat Arthritis Injections